5

 • Repeat loving mantras like "May I be safe, healthy, happy, and appreciated."

-This mindfulness practice teaches people to take notice of thoughts that arise and label them (potentially as positive or negative) without judgment.
+This mindfulness practice teaches you to take notice of thoughts that arise and to label them (as a function of the mind, such as thinking, remembering, planning, fantasizing, analyzing, etc.) but without a positive or negative judgment.

-It helps one view thoughts and feelings objectively so they can learn and adapt, helping develop a stronger sense of self.
+It helps you view thoughts and feelings objectively so you can learn and adapt, helping you develop a stronger sense of self.

 To perform simple observing-thought meditation: